You’ve probably heard it before:

 It was 2019:

-Dr. Alana Berg, in Kenya where she would be helping a medical clinic.
+And I joined a friend, Dr. Alana Berg, in Kenya where she would be helping a medical clinic.

 I had recently left a successful photography business to become a full-time artist, transplanting my husband and kids to Kelowna, BC.